 Whether you are a newbie or a curious consumer eager to know more about this popular cannabinoid, this article delves deep into everything you need to know about THC.

 What Is THC?

 Cannabis is a complex plant that naturally produces well over 400 chemical compounds.
-Of these, more than 100 of them are cannabinoids.
+Of these, more than 100 of them are cannabinoids, such as CBD, THC and THCA.
 The different physiological and psychological effects of cannabis on the human body are caused by its chemical compounds.
 Cannabinoids produce their effects on the human body by interacting with the cannabinoid receptors in our endocannabinoid system producing the high that you experience after consuming.

 So what is THC?
 THC is the most well known and abundant cannabinoid found within cannabis.
 Research has linked THC to the high that you experience after consuming cannabis and it has now become the main measure to which a strains potency is judged upon.
 Does Delta-9 THC get you high?
 Yes THC is known as the main psychoactive molecule that provides the psychological effects and the euphoric high experienced by marijuana users.

 Discovered and isolated in 1964 by Dr. Raphael Mechoulam an israeli pharmacologist.
 Dr. Mechoulam isolated and synthesized the psychoactive compound from seized Lebanese hashish.
 This opened a new path in the cannabis research community, which led to the discovery of the endocannabinoid system (ECS).